HL7/coordinated-registry-network/source/pages/crn-overview.md

 * __Abstract model for collecting WHT CRN data__: In this model, the focus is on the data collection from patients undergoing various treatments of interest using a combination of clinical care delivery systems like EHRs and independent apps to collect specific CRN data elements.

-* __Abstract model for accessing collected data from Womens Health Registries__: In this model, the focus is on the ability of researchers to access the data already collected and persisted in the registries.
+* __Abstract model for accessing collected data from Women's Health Registries__: In this model, the focus is on the ability of researchers to access the data already collected and persisted in the registries.

 #### Abstract Model for collecting WHT CRN data